 We are a "mom and pop" business.
 I might run the day to day operations, but my husband, with over 3 decades of nursery experience supplies the knowledge, technical experience and brawn.
 We started with a lot of container plants.
-Mostly landscape dayilies and classics.
+Mostly landscape daylilies and classics.
 Being a neighbor of Dr. Apps we also had a collection of great

 Retiring from teaching allowed me to turn my passion for daylilies into a business.

 I started hybridizing in 2006.
-I have registered eleven daylilies from 2007 to the present.
+I have registered fourteen daylilies from 2007 to now

 I'm a member of the American Daylily Society, The Garden State Daylily Growers and the Delaware Valley Daylily Society.
 I invite you to visit me on Facebook.
 I try to regularly post photos on my Morning Star Daylilies page.